yggdrasil-network/yggdrasil-network.github.io/installation.md

 Yggdrasil works on Windows and [an MSI installer is available](installation-windows.md), but the installer is supported on a best-effort basis only and is not well tested.

+### iOS

+There are [experimental Yggdrasil for iOS builds available on TestFlight](https://testflight.apple.com/join/jZNsIkRr) based on the [v0.4 release candidate](https://yggdrasil-network.github.io/2021/06/19/preparing-for-v0-4.html).
+The [source code](https://github.com/yggdrasil-network/yggdrasil-ios) is also available.

+### Android

+An [Yggdrasil port to Android](https://github.com/yggdrasil-network/yggdrasil-android/releases) has been contributed by the community.

 ### FreeBSD

 Yggdrasil is well supported on FreeBSD and [an official `net/yggdrasil` port](https://www.freshports.org/net/yggdrasil/) is available.